Pascati/EldoriaNotes/content/Chronicles of Eldoria/Sessions/Act 1/Session 26.md

 ### Quén Aiano
 - They find themself sitting in a pew in a very familiar church.
 They sense a presence sitting to their left -- the last time, the Father was sitting to their left.
 This time, they see the same deep blue and the presence of their god
+- Avandra died bcs the father jumped into her realm and that fucked her up severely.
+"Dissected her magic" according to CJ

 # Morning Comes
 - When Quén comes back to, it's "morning" and the rest of the party is waking up